Residual spectrum: Brain functional connectivity detection beyond coherence: Introduction

 For hypothesis testing problems described by spectra, $L_2$- and supremum-type statistics have been studied by many authors.
 As for $L_2$-type statistics, \cite{tpk96} discussed the test based on the integrated function of spectral density matrices (see also \citealt[Chapter 6]{tk00}), which can be applied to, e.g., the test for the magnitude of linear dependence and discriminant analysis (\cite{kst98}).
 A closely related problem was examined in \cite{ym09} under Gaussian assumption.
 To include other hypotheses, \cite{eichler08} considered the testing problem described by the integrated squared (Euclidean) norm of the function of spectral density matrices.
 In the same spirit of \cite{eichler08}, tests for the equality of spectra are proposed using the bootstrap method \citep{dp09} and the randomization method \citep{jp15}.
 On the other hand, supremum-type statistics are considered by \cite{wv67}, \citet[Thorem 12, Chapter V.5]{hannan1970}, \cite{rudzkis93}, and \cite{wz18}.
 However, it is difficult to obtain asymptotics of supremum statistics for the function of a spectral density matrix in general, but it can for $L_2$-statistics.
 Therefore, in this article, we propose {an} $L_2$-type statistic.

-The paper is organized as follows.
-Section 2 introduces time series multiple regression models and assumptions, and show there exists a unique orthogonal representation of the model.
-In Section 3, we propose a test for the existence of the residual spectrum.
+The paper is organized as follows. {Section \ref{sec2} introduce the residual spectrum, which is the main objective in this paper.} Section \ref{sec3} {delves into} time series multiple regression models and assumptions, and show there exists a unique orthogonal representation of the model {to derive the residual spectrum and provide an interpretation of it}.
+In Section \ref{sec4}, we propose a test for the existence of the residual spectrum.
 The asymptotic null distribution of our test statistic and consistency of the test are derived.
 The consistency of estimators of unknown parameters in the model is also addressed.
-Section 4 provides the finite sample performance of our method.
-Section 5 shows the utility of our method by applying the proposed test to brain data.All proofs of Lemma and Theorems are presented in Appendix.
+Section \ref{sec5} provides the finite sample performance of our method.
+Section \ref{sec6} shows the utility of our method by applying the proposed test to brain data.
+All proofs of Lemma and Theorems in the main article are presented in Appendix \ref{appen}.